mkleehammer/baseview/README.md

 To set the view state back to normal, call `setVewNormal` which will clear the view state and re-render, this time calling getTemplateContext and postRender.

+> This implementation is very hardcoded to what I needed.
+It needs to be made more generic.
+> The template can be changed, but perhaps we should make a setViewState(name).

+## init promises

+Often you have views that require one or more asynchronous calls to complete before they are really initialized.
+The built-in view states are handy for displaying a loading message while one or more ajax calls complete.
+To make it easy to coordinate multiple asynchronous calls, this class allows addInitPromise to be called multiple times from initialize, in both subclasses and Cocktails mixins.
+If used, onInitPromisesResolved is called after all of the promises resolve and the default implementation sets the view state to normal.
+If any fail, onInitPromisesFailed is called.

 The default implementation of init promises does this automatically.
 The first init promise sets the view state to "loading" if not already set.
 When all init promises